20 Incredible Stress Management Tips For College Students

 You are now expected to be responsible for your life.
 Tell yourself this over and over again especially if you have parents who want to assist you with everything.
 “I am now an adult”.

 This implies responsibility and not frivolity.
-Every choice you make not only determine your attitude to life but also the kind of result you get at the end of your studies.
+Every choice you make not only determines your attitude to life but also the kind of result you get at the end of your studies.

 2. Have a plan